mjhea0/thinkful-angular/readme.md

 1. What did we cover
 2. What features did we not cover
-3. What should you have leared
+3. What should you have learned
-4. Tie this back to the into
+4. Tie this back to the intro

 ### Stretch goals
 1. Loop within the table
 2. Add D3 table
-3. What else can you do with the Bitpay API?
+3. What else can you do with the BitPay API?
 4. E2E Testing